MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-windows-10.md

 ## Reporting and telemetry

-For more information about recent changes for Windows Telemetry, see [Changes to Windows diagnostic data collection](/windows/privacy/changes-to-windows-diagnostic-data-collection)
+For information about recent changes for Windows Telemetry, see [Changes to Windows diagnostic data collection](https://go.microsoft.com/fwlink/?linkid=2158774).

 - **Share usage data**: Choose the level of diagnostic data that's submitted.
 Your options:
   - **Not configured**: (default): Intune doesn't change or update this setting.
 No setting is forced.
 Users choose the level that's submitted.
 By default, the OS might not share any data.